The Architecture of skowt.cc

 Debug ID#

 One thread ties it together.
 A stable per-browser id, minted into localStorage and sent as x-debug-id on every request.
 Someone reports that a page was slow, copies their debug id out of settings, and support searches Better Stack for that one value to pull every log and trace from that browser, signed in or not.
-It's the handle that makes a pile of wide events findable by a person who only knows "it was slow for me."
+That's what makes a pile of wide events findable by someone who only knows "it was slow for me."

 Frontend Data Layer#